How To Access Materials at

 Getting Started | What is SOMA?

-SOMA is the tool that allows people around the world to search MGAC's collections and interact with Maharishi's knowledge.
-This page is a walkthrough of how to search our digital repository and find what you're looking for.
-Our archive contains hundreds of thousands of items, artifacts, and original materials, which we are in the process of digitizing and adding to SOMA.
-As part of our agreement with our donors, some objects in MGAC's collections aren't recorded in our public database.
-If you have any questions, or are looking for something specific feel free to ask an archivist.
+Our physical archive contains hundreds of thousands of items, artifacts, and original materials, which we are in the process of digitizing and adding to SOMA.
+As part of our agreement with our donors, some objects and their data aren't recorded in our public database.
+If you have any questions or would like help finding something something specific, feel free to ask an archivist.
 Otherwise, read on to learn about how to search SOMA.

 How to Search the Archive

-You can access our archive by clicking the Search the Archive button on the top-right corner of every page on our website.
+You can access SOMA by clicking the Search the Archive button on the top-right corner of every page on our website.
 It looks like this:

 You will then be taken to SOMA's Archive Portal, but you can to return to our main webpage at any time :